-A substantial portion of our business is in Orange, Westchester, Rockland and Bronx Counties in New York, therefore, our business is particularly vulnerable to an economic downturn in our primary market area.
+A substantial portion of our business is in the New York City Metropolitan area and in Orange, Westchester and Rockland Counties in New York and, therefore, our business is particularly vulnerable to an economic downturn in our primary market area.

-We primarily serve businesses, municipalities and individuals located in Orange, Westchester, Rockland and Bronx Counties, New York.
+We primarily serve individuals, businesses and municipalities located in the New York City metropolitan area and in Orange, Westchester and Rockland Counties, New York.
+As of March 31, 2021, most of our loan portfolio was secured by real estate and other assets located in these areas in New York.
 As a result, we are exposed to risks associated with lack of geographic diversification.
-The occurrence of an economic downturn in these areas, or adverse changes in laws or regulations in New York due to the adverse effects of the COVID-19 pandemic or otherwise, could impact the credit quality of our assets, the businesses of our customers and the ability to expand our business.
+The occurrence of an economic downturn in these areas, or adverse changes in laws or regulations in New York due to the adverse effects of the COVID-19 pandemic or otherwise, could impact the credit quality of our assets, the businesses of our customers and ability to expand our business.
 Our success significantly depends upon the growth in population, income levels, deposits and housing in our market area.
 If the communities in which we operate do not grow or if prevailing economic conditions locally or nationally are unfavorable, our business may be negatively affected.

 In addition, the market value of the real estate securing loans as collateral could be adversely affected by unfavorable changes in market and economic conditions.
-As of March 31, 2021, 77.1% of our real estate loan portfolio was secured by real estate located in Orange, Westchester, Rockland and Bronx Counties, New York.
 Adverse developments affecting commerce or real estate values in the local economies in our primary market areas could increase the credit risk associated with our loan portfolio and have an adverse impact on our revenues and financial condition.
 In particular, we may experience increased loan delinquencies, which could result in a higher provision for loan losses and increased charge-offs.
 Any sustained period of increased non-payment, delinquencies, foreclosures or losses caused by adverse market or economic conditions in our market area could adversely affect the value of our assets, revenues, results of operations and financial condition.